vincentbernat/thass0.github.io/_drafts/an-intuition-for-logarithms.md

 I can't recall whether I felt bored during those introductory classes, but I am certain many people disliked endlessly performing simple calculations applying the same operation over and over again.
 The method is somewhat boring, but it seems to me that memorizing a number of common function values and then drilling their relationships is useful in building a base from which to construct a deeper understanding and improved intuition.
 It's also essential to have some examples memorized if you want to approximate the values of complex functions in a timely manner without using a calculator.

 Earlier on, the same approach was used for addition, subtraction, multiplication, and division.
 The general idea was introduced first, and then it was drilled for a while to get a feel for it.
-This is definitely not the ultimate learning strategy, and better methods of internalizing concepts are used everywhere outside of public schools [^1].
-But it does highlight the importance of getting to a place where you don't have to think about the basic operations anymore.
+This is definitely not the ultimate learning strategy [^1], but it does highlight the importance of getting to a place where you don't have to think about the basic operations anymore.
 They are just there in your head, right at your fingertips.

 For example, what's the square root of $17$?
 Not knowing how to algorithmically compute the best approximation of $\sqrt{17}$, we can make a pretty good *intuitive* guess by relying on our knowledge of square roots.
 We memorized that $\sqrt{16} = 4$, that the square of the next integer after $4$ is $5^1 = 25$ and that the function $f(x) = x^1$ is continuous.
 Based on this knowledge, we can quickly say that $\sqrt{17}$ must be somewhere in the lower part of the interval $[4, 5]$.